teusink/Home-Security-by-Pi/README.md

 # Introduction
 The goal of this project is to make a secure (or at least secure within a reasonable amount of effort) Raspberry Pi with the following network-features: Pi-Hole DNS-resolver, DNSSEC, DHCP, and OpenVPN-server.
 It is possible that by gaining new insights features are either removed or added.

 My other goal is to gain a good understanding on DNS, Hardening and other Security-related aspects concerning Network Security.
-I feel that as a Lead Information Security Officer it is important to upkeep (general) knowledge about Technology.
+I feel that as a Lead Information Security Officer it is important to upkeep (general) knowledge about Technology and it's Security.

 ## The Scope
 Scope is an important part for this project.
 Otherwise you can endlessly install security tools and solutions which in the end have a trade-off.
 This might be resources and performance, but also your own precious time to keep it running :).